BigelowLab/project-templates/README.md

 [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository, then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your own fork to your local machine.

 You can also copy the appropriate directory (described below) that fits your project, rather than taking the whole repository.
+For example, in "R/setup" there is an example directory structure for a "setup" style project.

 ## Reproducible Research